-When starting roasting with a new machine or for those new to the roasting process, it is common to observe deformities in coffee beans during the roasting process.
-The two most frequent deformities are scorching and tipping.
+When starting roasting with a new machine or for those new to the coffee roasting process, it is common to observe deformities in coffee beans during roasting, with the two most frequent deformities being scorching and tipping.

-It is also crucial to ensure the cleanliness of the coffee beans throughout this process.
+It is also crucial to ensure the cleanliness of the coffee beans throughout this coffee roasting process.
 It is recommended to always purchase green coffee beans from reputable and trustworthy sellers.
 By reviewing the entire process and implementing these measures, the likelihood of encountering bean defects will significantly decrease.
+Understanding and applying effective coffee roasting techniques play a vital role in achieving optimal results and producing high-quality roasted coffee beans.